future-skill/future-skill.github.io/docs/basics/Exercises.md

 This is done with the Freecode creator that you can access from the create option.

 Read more about the Freecode creator [here](../create_an_exercise/Freecode_creator.md).

+## Sample Exercises

+Get inspiration from existing exercises to see how the features provided by Future Skill are used.

+- [Wide Screen](https://futureskill.com/freecode-creator/6668377f8e7fd9a591996e33) – A sample exercise to get started with the basics of interactive programming challenges, including world creation, character movement, and dynamic view rendering.
+It also introduces per-level settings, speech bubbles, and score tracking.

+- [Global Pos](https://futureskill.com/freecode-creator/666835c98e7fd9a591996c70) - A sample exercise to explore visual transformations in interactive programming, including offset, anchor, scale, rotation, and pivot.
+Learners experiment with how these properties affect UI elements when clicking on the canvas.
+Ideal for understanding coordinate systems and graphical element manipulation.

+- [Reversi](https://futureskill.com/freecode-creator/60ace4a1b705932a147b0686) - A two-player Reversi challenge that teaches turn-based logic, state tracking, and interactive board rendering (Grid).
+Players implement move strategies, handle flips, and respond to UI interactions with dynamic visuals.
+Ideal for exploring game rules enforcement, conditional animation, and user-AI gameplay mechanics.

+- [World Creator](https://futureskill.com/freecode-creator/667928e88d54121aebab2143) - A multi-level challenge where learners build and validate a 5x5 ecosystem using a custom world grid.
+It teaches grid manipulation, spatial reasoning, and condition-based logic to populate and animate characters based on environmental rules.
+Ideal for exploring API design, visual feedback, and dynamic solution evaluation.

+- [The Sims](https://futureskill.com/freecode-creator/6687da3b6fd0568ae4ea8204) - A sample exercise to explore advanced usage of tile-based world creation in UI-driven challenges, including character placement, object decoration, and level layout using coordinate systems.
+Learners build a dynamic, interactive environment with props, walls, and multiple characters, while managing isometric or top-down perspectives.
+Great for learning spatial reasoning, world graph construction, and programmatic level design in a reactive canvas.

+- [Drag & Drop Sample Exercise](https://futureskill.com/freecode-creator/687fc1de1dec4dd59642c832) - A sample exercise to explore drag-and-drop mechanics in a canvas-based UI challenge.
+Learners interact with draggable shapes and designated drop zones, triggering visual feedback and logic-based validation through event handlers.
+Ideal for practicing interactive UI behaviors, event-driven programming, and dynamic object manipulation.

+- [Data Tables](https://futureskill.com/freecode-creator/66681a878e7fd9a591991ae4) - A sample exercise to explore advanced usage of data tables in UI-based challenges, including formatting, styling, and dynamic updates.
+Learners work with multiple tables to apply custom data highlighters, cell formatting, and visual feedback like checklists and conditional coloring.
+Great for learning structured data manipulation and visual representation in a reactive canvas.

+- [Inventory](https://futureskill.com/freecode-creator/666836c18e7fd9a591996d5f) - A sample exercise to learn movement logic, path tracking, and environment interaction in an isometric game world.
+Learners control a character using keyboard input, manage score deductions based on tile types, and interact with items and containers.
+Useful for exploring real-time feedback, tile-based world design, and basic game mechanics.

+- [Complex Shapes](https://futureskill.com/freecode-creator/6668363b8e7fd9a591996d0e) - A visual programming exercise to explore drawing with Bézier curves using ComplexShape.
+Learners experiment with different path types—linear, quadratic, and cubic—and control properties like color, stroke, and shape closure across levels.
+Perfect for understanding vector graphics, shape composition, and custom canvas rendering.

+- [Keyboard Input](https://futureskill.com/freecode-creator/6880b9ea1dec4dd59643860a) - A sample exercise to explore reactive canvas programming through real-time object manipulation and keyboard-driven interaction.
+Learners implement movement logic for multiple on-screen objects, respond to key events, and dynamically update object positions within a bounded environment.
+Ideal for practicing event handling, state management, and interactive UI design.
+Great for building intuition around animation loops, user input processing, and basic game mechanics in a visual, feedback-rich setting.